andreruffert/color-scheme-switch-element/README.md

 ### Events

-When initially loaded or after switching the color scheme, a `color-scheme-switch` event is dispatched from the `&lt;color-scheme-switch&gt;` element.
+When initially loaded or after switching the color scheme, a `color-scheme-switch` event is dispatched from the `<color-scheme-switch>` element.

 ```js
 document.addEventListener('color-scheme-switch', event => {